mixxxdj/manual/source/chapters/library.rst

 * **Analyze entire playlist**: Forces the analysis of the tracks in the playlist in the :ref:`Analyze <configuration-analyze>` view.
-* **Import playlist**: Import tracks from external playlists in various file formats to a new Mixxx playlist.
+* **Import playlist**: Import tracks from external playlists in various file formats to the selected playlist.
 For more information, go to :ref:`library-third-party`.
 * **Export playlist**: Export a playlist to various file formats such as :file:`m3u`, :file:`m3u8`, :file:`pls`, :file:`txt`, or :file:`csv`.